zowe/docs-site/docs/whats-new/zowe-v3-migration.md

 Before starting the migration, ensure the following system requirements are met:

 - **z/OSMF**
 Version V2R5 with APAR PH12143 or V3R1 is required.
-JWT support for z/OSMF must be enabled, [as seen in their documentation.](https://www.ibm.com/docs/en/zos/3.1.0?topic=configurations-enabling-json-web-token-support)
+JWT support for z/OSMF must be enabled.
+For more information, see [Enabling JSON Web Token support](https://www.ibm.com/docs/en/zos/3.1.0?topic=configurations-enabling-json-web-token-support) in the IBM documentation.
 - **Java**
 Java 17 is required.
 The Zowe YAML parameter `java.home` value should be a **Java 17** home location.
 If an administrator uses `zwe init` to set up Zowe, ensure the `java` for that user is v17 by including it in the `PATH` environment variable.
 - **Node.js**
-The Zowe YAML parameter `node.home` value should be a **Node.js 18 or 20** home location, as Node 16 and below are no longer supported.
+Ensure that the Zowe YAML parameter `node.home` value is **Node.js 18 or 20** home location.
+Node 16 and earlier versions are no longer supported.

 ## System and Security Changes

-- Existing SAF settings for Zowe do not need to be changed for v3, so install steps such as `zwe init security`, the job or workflow ZWESECUR, and the jobs ZWEIRAC, ZWEITSS, and ZWEIACF are not required to be re-run.
+- Existing SAF settings for Zowe do not need to be changed for v3.
+Install steps such as `zwe init security`, the job or workflow ZWESECUR, and the jobs ZWEIRAC, ZWEITSS, and ZWEIACF are not required to be re-run.

-- Existing keyrings and keystores do not need to be changed for v3, so install steps such as `zwe init certificate`, the job or workflow ZWEKRING or jobs starting with ZWEIKR* are not required to be re-run.
+- Existing keyrings and keystores do not need to be changed for v3.
+Install steps such as `zwe init certificate`, the job or workflow ZWEKRING, or jobs starting with ZWEIKR* are not required to be re-run.

 - The following network changes are needed for added or removed servers: